 Anyone who has ever tried to soldier on with a shoulder or arm injury knows how debilitating and exhausting this can be.
 Humans spend many hours of their days carrying loads, extending their arms and rotating their shoulders in order to perform basic functions like showering, gardening, lifting young children or walking the dog on a lead.

 Many common occupations, work environments, activities and accidents have a high incidence of shoulder and upper limb soreness or aggravating symptoms.
 These include:

 - Injury sustained post fall;

 - Cashiers, Administration and Reception workers to name a few.

-Contact Sophie if your work environment or social setting leaves you susceptible to shoulder or arm injuries.
-She may be able to educate you about the strategies available to help you avoid creating new injuries or inflaming old ones.
+Contact Sophie if your work environment or social setting leaves you feeling concerned about your shoulders or arms.
+She may be able to educate you about the strategies available to help you avoid new injuries or inflaming old ones.